 What the what?
 You probably heard "schedule time for sex."
 If I'm anything like my marriage counselor stated, I'm not some microwave that turns on when you press the buttons—although men most definitely are.
 Women are like ovens.
 For the most part, we need time to wind our brains down and focus on our spouse.
 We try to juggle the kid, classes, the house, our jobs, and all other things you can imagine, that it's hard to relax when we are on a time crunch.
 The solution?
-Get away for the weekend, or spend the evening alone.
-Even if it's for a few hours, give yourself a chance where you can properly "preheat," and seek your spouse without any outside pressures getting in the way.
+Schedule together time!
+Even if it's for an hour, give yourself a chance where you can properly "preheat," and seek your spouse without any outside pressures getting in the way.

 3. Be naked